 If your sponsorship includes tuition and discounted insurance, DISSA will consider you fully funded ONLY if the stipend combined with any scholarship/fellowship award is greater than your estimated living costs plus your portion, (20%) of the medical insurance, or $23,800.
 If you are traveling with dependents, stipends are not sufficient to cover dependents' expenses and are not intended to do so.
 Graduate Assistant spouse dependent expense are $6,900 (including $900 for insurance).
 Graduate Assistant child dependent expenses are $4,400 for the first child, $4,400 for the second child and $3,500 for each additional child.
 This information is subject to change, and includes estimates only for the purpose of issuing visa eligibility documents.
 Please contact firstname.lastname@example.org for the most accurate insurance information.

 We estimate 12 months of living expenses to be $23,000 for a graduate student.
 This includes approximately $1,600 for books and supplies.

 The estimated $1,600 cost for books and the estimated $21,400 for living expenses are based on figures provided to us by the Student Aid Office for the current academic year.
 The $21,400 figure includes estimated amounts for room, board, clothing, laundry, personal care items, local transportation, and so on.
 To obtain a Visa Eligibility Document to apply for an F-1 or J-1 Student Visa, we must receive proof of support for 12 months (federal regulation).

 Mandatory Medical Insurance:

-The insurance rate of an estimated $3,600 for the Spring 2018-Fall 2018 academic year was provided to us by the Student Insurance Office, using actual amounts as possible.
+The insurance rate of an estimated $3,800 for the Fall 2018 academic year was provided to us by the Student Insurance Office, using actual amounts as possible.